Terrific twosome: Pro Bowlers Garrett, Ward lead Browns

 Closing in on Cleveland’s team record for sacks in a season, Garrett was acknowledged for his strong second season along with Browns rookie cornerback Denzel Ward, the No. 4 pick this year who has quickly become one of the game’s top players at a premium position.

-While two of the Browns’ most unassuming, soft-spoken players, Garrett and Ward have become a terrifying tandem for opposing teams.
+While two of the Browns’ most unassuming, soft-spoken players, Garrett and Ward can be fearsome together.

+“It can only get better with time.
+The sky is the limit for us on defense,” Garrett said.
+“I feel like the more time we have to grow and mesh together, we’ll be able to really terrify some quarterbacks.”

 The kind of 1-2 punch Garrett and Ward deliver can be devastating.